The Lighthouse After Dark: A Ghostly Delight

 Next, we make our way to the ground level of the keeper's house.
 The tour guide tells a spooky story about a tour he gave.
 He says that originally the keeper's house was split into two; one side for the keeper and his family and the other side for the assistant keeper and his family.
 There was once a staircase in the hallway, and where it used to stand, he found the dirty footprints of a child one night.
 He noted that there were no children on the tour that evening, and certainly none walking barefoot.

 The group shuffles down a spiral staircase to get to the basement level of the keeper's house.
-The guide tells the story of keeper Pierre Rasmussen or Pete, who worked at the St. Augustine lighthouse for many years and whose wife died at the lighthouse.
-Even though he passed away elsewhere, the spirit of Pete is still felt on the lighthouse grounds, where they say he is looking for his wife.
+The guide tells the story of keeper, Pierre Rasmussen or Pete, who worked at the St. Augustine Lighthouse for many years and whose wife died at the lighthouse.
+Even though he passed away elsewhere, Pete's spirit is still felt on the lighthouse grounds, where they say he is looking for his wife.

 The next part of the tour is free time.
-Each guest is allowed the chance to climb the 219 steps up to the top of the lighthouse to catch the view during this time as well.
+Each guest is given the opportunity to climb the 219 steps up to the top of the lighthouse to catch the view during this time as well.
 Most of the group, at least those who have not been on the tour before, do so.
 (Speaking with one couple, I learn they are on their tenth Dark of the Moon tour!
 They say they have experienced the paranormal on this tour and come back to experience it again).
-The climb is doable for most and there are several landings in between the trek up to stop and catch your breath.
+The climb is doable for most and there are several landings in between the trek to stop to catch your breath.

 The top of the lighthouse is spectacular!
 The entire town is laid out before you.
 The lighthouse beam stretches out 27 miles; illuminating every part of the nation's oldest city.
 Walking back down the lighthouse is spooky and certainly felt like an older, historic building, with possible spirits floating around.